iptizer/k8s-workshop/docs/basics/overview.md

 To build a container you may copy and paste the following code into a file and give it the name `Dockerfile`.

+!!!Note "Files also in repository"
+    Note that you can find all used files in the git repository here: [https://github.com/iptizer/k8s-workshop/tree/main/docs](https://github.com/iptizer/k8s-workshop/tree/main/docs)

 ```Dockerfile
 # Use BusyBox as the base image
 FROM busybox